 Handling Inheritance Disputes

 Your loved one's decisions about their estate are likely driven by their love and concern for all family members.
 Try to respect these decisions, even if they seem unfair.
-If you have been given power of attorney, keep detailed records and share them with other family members to build trust.
+If you've been given power of attorney, maintain open communication.
+Keeping organized records and sharing updates regularly helps build trust and reassures everyone that your loved one's best interests remain the top priority.

 Building a Support Network